ChrisWhealy/Cordova-Create/README.md

 * `replaceTargetDir : Boolean`

-  If the target directory for this Cordova project already exists, should it be replaced?
+  If the target directory for this Cordova project already exists, should it be deleted and recreated?

 * `runPrepare : Boolean`

-  Determines whether `cordova prepare` should be run after all the plugins have been added
+  Determines whether `cordova prepare` should be run.
+If set to `true`, `cordova prepare` will be performed as the very last step.

 * `pluginList : [String]`